nelmio/NelmioApiDocBundle/README.md

 * `filters`: an array of filters;

-* `input`: the input type associated to the method, currently this Form Types, and classes with JMS Serializer metadata, useful for POST|PUT methods, either as FQCN or as form type (if it is registered in the form factory in the container)
+* `input`: the input type associated to the method, currently this supports Form Types, and classes with JMS Serializer metadata, useful for POST|PUT methods, either as FQCN or as form type (if it is registered in the form factory in the container)

 Each _filter_ has to define a `name` parameter, but other parameters are free.
 Filters are often optional parameters, and you can document them as you want, but keep in mind to be consistent for the whole documentation.